 Once Google has established which webpages are relevant to a particular search query they need to determine in what order to rank them in.
 They do this by determining the authority of each webpage, in general and for that particular subject, and then giving webpages with a higher authority the higher rankings.
 A webpage’s authority is determined by looking at the volume and quality of its backlinks*.
 In order to improve the authority of your website you need to increase the volume and quality of your backlinks.

 *backlinks are links pointing or leading to your website from another website.
 For example ‘this‘ is a backlink for Google from this webpage.

 A good place to start is to add your business to as many Australian Business Directories as you can find.
 After that, you should try and leverage things that you have that other business owners don’t to try and get links, here are some ideas:

 - Offer a testimonial to your suppliers, wholesalers, retailers, service companies etc. and ask for a link in return

-- Offer free product samples to bloggers and ask them to review you – ask if they can give you a link too.
+- Offer free product samples to bloggers and ask them to review you

 Stay away from:

 - Link exchanges unless the other website is closely related to yours.